I’ve always thought of roadside attractions as a dying art, but maybe that’s not true.

 You’ll find plenty of parking and a visitor’s center.

 Read more about this attraction here: The Cross at the Crossroads of Effingham, Illinois

 Time needed: 10 minutes to exit the interstate and drive by the cross, 20 minutes or longer to walk through the stations and into the Visitor Center.

 Address: 1207 Network Centre Dr # 3, Effingham, IL 62401

-Kaskaskia Fire-breathing Dragon, Gateway Arch Replica, Madonna of the Road, Vandalia State House State Historic Site at the Kaskaskia exit off I-70.
+You’ll find the Kaskaskia Fire-breathing Dragon, Gateway Arch Replica, Madonna of the Road, and Vandalia State House State Historic Site at the Kaskaskia exit off I-70.

 Address: 2401-2599 Progress W Dr, Vandalia, IL 62471

 Time needed: How long does it take you to eat?
 This stop is visible from the highway.
-Service was fast on the day I was there but I’ve only been at the Blue Springs Cafe once.
+Service was fast on the day I was there.

 Address: 3505 George St, Highland, IL 62249